MoreSaltMoreLemon/gist-front-end/README.md

 - [ ] Make auto-suggestion list of ingredients from available ingredients
 - [ ] Add Instructions field to step form
 - [ ] Drag and drop re-ordering
+- [ ] Have ratio markers for each bar ratio

 ### Error Handling:
 - [x] Improve error messages upon fetch failure